Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 We start by specifying the fragments from which we will extract the data.
 This is necessary because `UMassReplicatorBase` is executed by `UMassReplicationProcessor`, which requires knowledge of the entities to query.
 Here, we'll only need the `FTransformFragment` to extract transform location.

-> [!example]- URMBMassReplicator adding query requirements
+> [!example]- UMRBMassReplicator adding query requirements
 >
 >```cpp
->class URMBMassReplicator : public UMassReplicatorBase
+>class UMRBMassReplicator : public UMassReplicatorBase
 >{
 >GENERATED_BODY()
 >